 2.3 Fabrication of scaffolds

 The chitosan solution was prepared by dissolving medium molecular weight chitosan powders (100 kDa to 300 kDa, Acros Organics, Germany) in 0.2 M acetic acid and heating and stirring at 50℃ for 1 h, followed by cooling to room temperature for over 6 hours.
 Then, the ceramic components were added gradually to the solution and stirred overnight.
 The slurries were then poured into transparent plastic petri dishes (Ø = 75 mm) and degassed at room temperature for 2 hours to remove small bubbles.
 The samples were frozen in the freeze dryer from 0 ℃ to -20 ℃ (the gradient is -4 ℃/h) for 24 h and then sublimated under a pressure of 0.7 mbar for over 24 h.
 Afterwards, the obtained scaffolds were processed a neutralization step that transferred the scaffolds from the original petri dishes by pressing the edges to larger petri dishes.
-The 3M EtOH/NaOH sol.
-(90-95%) was applied for the neutralisation process all scaffolds were immersed in the alkaline sol. for another 12 h.
+The 3M ethanol/NaOH (EtOH/NaOH) sol.
+(90-95%) was applied for the neutralisation process; all scaffolds were immersed in the alkaline sol. for another 12 h.
 Later, a series of wash and rinse steps were performed including, (1) 15 min in Milli-Q water, (2) 5 min in PBS sol., (3) 15 min in 80% EtOH sol., and (4) 15 min in 100 EtOH sol.
 Thus, the scaffolds were left half covered in the hood to dry for 8-15 h.
 The details of all scaffold sample groups were given in the Table 1 listed below.

 Table 1.
 Details of porous chitosan scaffold composite samples prepared in this study.
 Pearl: CaP ratios indicate the mass ratio of pearl to CaP.
 Weight percentages (wt.%) are relative to chitosan.